mongodb-partners/maap-framework/docs/maap-docs/docs/intro.md

 ## Document Preface
 The MongoDB MAAP Chatbot Framework documentation provides a comprehensive guide for setting up a Retrieval-Augmented Generation (RAG) application using MongoDB and Atlas Vector Search, along with integration options for various MAAP partners.
 This framework is designed to be highly configurable, allowing users to tailor their chatbot applications by simply modifying a YAML configuration file.
-The framework supports customization in four key areas: data loaders, embedding models, chat LLM (Large Language Models) models, and post-query rerankers.
+The framework supports customization in four key areas: data loaders, embedding models, chat LLM (Large Language Models) models, and post-query re-rankers.

 The setup process begins with cloning the project and installing dependencies.
 This involves navigating to the chatbot directory, building the project locally, and then installing npm packages in the builder/partner product directory.